Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/platform-services.md

     void (^requestUrlCompletion)(ACPHttpConnection*);
 }

   // Modifications here would allow for conditional overriding based on the url/method.
   // In this example it always returns true to override all network requests.
 - (BOOL) shouldOverride: (NSURL*) url method: (NSString*) method {
     return true;
 }

+	// Network request override with a completion block.
+The provided parameters should be configured on the network request.
 - (void) requestUrl: (NSURL*) url httpCommand: (NSString*) command connectPayload: (NSString*) payload requestPropertyDict: (NSDictionary<NSString*, NSString*>*) requestProperty connectTimeout: (NSTimeInterval) connectTimeout readTimeout: (NSTimeInterval) readTimeout completion: (void (^) (ACPHttpConnection*)) completion {

     requestUrlCompletion = completion;